bjascob/amrlib/docs/install.md

 If you want to use a different spaCy model for parsing, you can manually change the model in amrlib/defaults.py.

+Note that the goal is to keep amrlib compatible with the latest versions of 3rd party libraries, however if a problem occurs you can review the file [req_tested_versions.txt](https://github.com/bjascob/amrlib/blob/master/req_tested_versions.txt) to see what versions were tested when the library was last released.

 ## Install the models